givelively/gl_command/README.md

 ```

 ### Returning data
-The parameters of the `call` method get converted into a `T::Context`.
+The parameters of the `call` method get converted into a `GL::Context`.
 ```ruby
 class SomeController
   def index